jsalignon/cactus/docs/pipeline_overview.md

 For more details see the publication (manuscript under preparation).

-A detailed view of the pipeline structure can be found on the [Cactus' Directed Acyclic Graph](/docs/images/dag.svg).
+A detailed view of the pipeline structure can be found on [Cactus' Directed Acyclic Graph](/docs/images/dag.svg).